 Hello and welcome to my website!
-I’m an Associate Professor of Religion and Director of the Center for the Humanities at Tufts University, where I teach courses on American Religious History; Religion, Race, and Politics in the United States; and the Global History of Christianity.
-I am also Chair of the Department of Studies in Race, Colonialism, and Diaspora; the Department of History; the Civic Studies Program and the International Relations program.
+I am the Warren S. Woodbridge Professor of Religion and Director of the Center for the Humanities at Tufts University, where I teach courses on American Religious History; Religion, Race, and Politics in the United States; and the Global History of Christianity.
+I also hold appointments in the Department of Studies in Race, Colonialism, and Diaspora; the Department of History; the Civic Studies Program and the International Relations program.
 An important part of my work is my involvement in the Tufts University Prison Initiative of Tisch College (TUPIT) as a teacher and member of the leadership team.

-My research explores how religion has shaped responses to humanitarian disasters, economic crises, and bodily illness from the late-nineteenth century to the present.
+My research explores how religion has shaped responses to racial injustice, humanitarian disasters, economic crises, and bodily illness from the late-nineteenth century to the present.
 My most recent book, Holy Humanitarians: American Evangelicals and Global Aid (Harvard University Press, 2018) examines the crucial role popular religious media played in the extension of US philanthropy at home and abroad from the late-nineteenth to the early twentieth century.
 My award-winning first book Faith in the Great Physician: Suffering and Divine Healing in American Culture, 1860-1900 (Johns Hopkins University Press, 2007) illumines the connections and tensions among Christian devotional practice, medical science, and the changing meanings of suffering and healing in American history.
 I am currently at work on a religious biography of Ida B. Wells for the Oxford University Press Spiritual Lives series.

 I have also published articles on the global expansion of American evangelicalism, pentecostalism, religion and science, and Christian spirituality in a variety of academic journals, books, and online venues.
 I recently served as a senior editor for the Oxford Encyclopedia of Religion in America.